lookit/lookit-docs/docs/source/community-irb-and-legal-information.rst

 We have generally been able to accommodate requests for minor changes to the agreement as required by universities’ legal departments (e.g. when they are *legally unable* to agree to MA governing law, or to allow UK ethics committee approval in addition to "US-equivalent" IRBs).
-If it looks like some clause would be a deal-breaker for your institution, please get in touch with Kim Scott (kimscott) and general counsel lawyer Jason Baletsa (jbaletsa) at mit.edu for advice.
+If it looks like some clause would be a deal-breaker for your institution, please get in touch with Melissa Kline Struhl (mekline) and general counsel lawyer Jason Baletsa (jbaletsa) at mit.edu for advice.

 Please note that approval of changes happens on the MIT General Counsel office's